Social Innovation Challenge

 We accept applications from anyone with an idea for a social enterprise project that can deliver a tangible, long-lasting, positive impact addressing the theme.

 The winner will receive a £50,000 grant and tailored support for the duration of their award to help them kick-start their solution.
 The other finalists will also receive bespoke support in the form of additional signposting or introductions to alternative sources of funding or capacity-building programmes.
-To help with this aim, this year we have partnered up with our colleagues at The Ventures Lab to explore the opportunity for our eligible SIC finalists to join their support pathways.

 What is the funding for?